phantomx999/Program-Design/HW/HW00/README.md

 From your own repository's directory, apply the following commands.
 Again, replace &lt;student-umnid&gt; with your UMN id and &lt;clone-ref&gt; with the repository reference we copied earlier.

     % cd repo-<student-umnid>

+The next command is condition, depending on whether or not you configured an SSH KEY for your account.
-    # If you completed the ssh key section above
+If you completed the ssh key section above:

     % git remote add upstream git@github.umn.edu:umn-csci-3081-F18/csci3081-shared-upstream.git

-    # If you did not complete the ssh key section above and are using username/password
+If you did not complete the ssh key section above and are using username/password:

     % git remote add upstream https://github.umn.edu/umn-csci-3081-F18/csci3081-shared-upstream.git

+In either case, apply this command next.

     % git remote -v

 **_What just happened?_** After entering your local repository, you added a remote target to the local repository.
 This will allow you to pull _support-code_ from the shared-upstream repository.
 Then, to verify it worked, you listed the remote targets that are currently available.
 You should see two sets of two: a fetch and push for origin (your repo) and a fetch and push for the shared-upstream repo.